opensupporter/osdi-docs/README.md

 ## Changing Relationships

 Sometimes it is necessary to change which subordinate resource is linked to a primary resource.

-Assume that a donation was created.
-However, due to a matching error, the donation was matched with the wrong user.
-The client wishes to change the association to that it points to the correct Person resource.
+Assume that an Event has been created.
+An event has an organizer who is responsible for the event.
+This Person is associated to the Event resource via the "organizer" attribute.

+As needs change, the customer may need to reassign this Event to a new organizer.
+(Say the original organizer is on vacation)  In this case, it would be costly to delete the event and recreate it, which would also destroy any attendance resources associated with that event.

+In situations like these, OSDI provides a mechanism, where needed, to change a relationship.

-In order to provide this functionality, when a resource is retrieved, the "_links" section of the representation may contain links to a setter operation such as `osdi:set_person`.
+In order to provide this functionality, when a resource is retrieved, the "_links" section of the representation may contain links to a setter operation such as `osdi:set_organizer`.

 To change a relationship, a client should send a POST to the setter resource containing the representation of the link destination.
-Assuming a setter of `osdi:set_person`, the client would POST a representation of Person.
+Assuming a setter of `osdi:set_organizer`, the client would POST a representation of Person.

 ## Examples